Why return of premium life insurance might be a better buy than whole life insurance

 Return of premium life insurance is a popular form of term life insurance.
 Return of premium does just what it says: when the term of the policy is over, the premiums are refunded to the policyholder, minus some negligible fees.
 It’s more expensive than a traditional term life insurance policy, but it comes with a money-back guarantee.

 Another popular alternative is whole life insurance, a type of permanent life insurance policy that stays in effect for as long as the policyholder pays their premiums.
-It’s also more expensive than a term life insurance policy—by a considerable amount.
+It can work as a handy financial tool but it’s also more expensive than a term life insurance policy.

 People who want more than a traditional term life insurance policy see that both of these are more pricey and think, "If I’m paying more, why don’t I just get the one that will last my whole life?
 Whole insurance seems like the better buy!"

-But a return of premium policy is still a better buy for someone trying to get more value for the cost.
+But a return of premium policy still might be a better buy for someone trying to get more value for the cost.
 Here’s why.

 Return of premium and whole life insurance policies aren’t just different for the sake of being different.
 They have benefits – or at least perceived benefits – and drawbacks compared to traditional term life insurance.